-Q1: All boats may run laps at any time during the first 20 minutes of the hour.
-At the end of the first 20 minutes, only the fastest 15 boats will remain in the water, the excluded boats will fill the final grid positions.
+- Q1: All boats may run laps at any time during the first 22 minutes of the hour.
+Timing of the boats will start 2 minutes after the green flag.
+At the end of the first 22 minutes, only the fastest 15 boats will remain in the water, the excluded boats will fill the final grid positions.